Table of contents

-Examples of successful psychotherapies include cognitive behavioral therapy (CBT), interpersonal therapy (IPT), and problem-solving therapy.
+Examples of successful psychotherapies include cognitive-behavioral therapy (CBT), interpersonal therapy (IPT), and problem-solving therapy.
 Talk therapy has the purpose of helping people identify the root of their condition.

-In cases of high suffering and an unsatisfactory response to outpatient therapy and psychotropic drugs – but especially in cases of imminent suicide – treatment in a psychiatric clinic should be considered.
+In cases of high suffering and an unsatisfactory response to outpatient therapy and psychotropic drugs, especially in cases of imminent suicide, treatment in a psychiatric clinic should be considered.
 Such a treatment offers the patient a daily structure and the possibility of more intensive psychotherapeutic and medical measures.

 Some smart things to do during treatment involve exercise, setting realistic goals, spending time with others, being prepared for a gradual (not immediate) mood improvement, and continuing to educate yourself about the disease.
 However, no informal education is a substitute for professional medical advice.

 Did you like this article?
 Check out more reports like this in the Nebula Research Library!
-Here, you can find more articles on depression, mental health disorders such as Alzheimer’s disease, and other disorder related to Alzheimer’s like dementia.
+Here, you can find more articles on mental health conditions such as Alzheimer’s disease, and other disorder related to Alzheimer’s like dementia.